Bronisław Rakowski

 Bronisław Stanisław Rakowski (20 June 1895 in Szczucin – 28 December 1950 in Buenos Aires) was a Polish general.
-He fought in the Polish legions during World War I and was imprisoned by the Soviet NKVD during Soviet invasion of Poland.
+He fought in the Polish legions during World War I. As a Colonel defending Lviv he refused entry to the Soviet Army during the Soviet invasion of Poland, instead suggesting the Soviets advance on German positions, and after the city capitulated, was later imprisoned by the Soviet NKVD.
 During World War II, he fought in the Anders Army and Polish Armed Forces in the West.